Negrito: Culture

-Most groups designated as "Negrito" lived as hunter-gatherers, while some also used agriculture, such as plant harvesting.
+Most groups designated as "Negrito" historically lived as hunter-gatherers, although some also used agriculture.
 Today most live assimilated to the majority population of their respective homeland.
 Discrimination and poverty are often problems, caused either by their lower social position, their hunter-gatherer lifestyles, or both.

 Origins

 Position of various ethnic groups considered "Negrito".
 Negritos and Oceanians are most closely related to East Asians followed by Native Americans.